rebel1324/NutScript/README.md

 >NutScript is a DRM-free, and open source framework created by Chessnut and Black Tea for Garry's Mod.

 # READ:
-## NutScript development have been transferred to another repository.
+## NutScript development has been transferred to another repository.
 Use https://github.com/NutScript/NutScript/

 ## NutScript 1.1
-Nutscript 1.1 is a complete re-write of the old version [1.0](https://github.com/rebel1324/NutScript/tree/master)
+NutScript 1.1 is a complete re-write of the old version [1.0](https://github.com/rebel1324/NutScript/tree/master)

 Schemas:
   - [Sample Schema](https://github.com/rebel1324/Sample-Schema-1.1)